 How To Make Your Own Fertilizer At Home

 Making your own fertilizer is a great way to ensure your plants are getting the nutrients they need to grow healthy and strong.
-When you make your own fertilizer you do not have to worry about the effects of all of the shortages.
+When you make your own fertilizer you don’t have to worry about the effects of the shortages that have been hitting over the past few years.

 We’ll walk you through the steps of making your own fertilizer using organic materials such as compost, manure, and kitchen scraps.